-A. Purpose and Intent.
+- A. Purpose and Intent.
 The provisions of this section must govern off-street parking and loading areas within the City.
 The purpose of this section is to ensure the City is served by adequate parking and loading facilities that are proportional to market demands and the generalized need for such uses.
-This section intends to:

-- 1. Recognize parking and loading demands of uses; - Provide a range of adequate parking, vehicular and bicycle, and loading standards, receptive to market demand while providing flexibility to developments; - 3.
+This section intends to: - 1.
+Recognize parking and loading demands of uses; - 2.
+Provide a range of adequate parking, vehicular and bicycle, and loading standards, receptive to market demand while providing flexibility to developments; - 3.
 Provide for the safe movement of vehicles and pedestrians through offstreet parking areas; - 4.
-Allow for alternative parking options in certain defined circumstances; - 5.
-Minimize (reduce) excessive areas of impervious surfaces dedicated to parking; - 6.
-Provide for compatibility between parking and loading areas and adjacent uses as may be applicable; and - 7.
-Provide for high quality, safe designs that will add to the aesthetic well-being of the City. - B. Applicability.
+Allow for alternative parking options in certain defined circumstances; - Minimize (reduce) excessive areas of impervious surfaces dedicated to parking; - 6.
+Provide for compatibility between parking and loading areas and adjacent uses as may be applicable; and

+- 7. Provide for high quality, safe designs that will add to the aesthetic wellbeing of the City. - B. Applicability.
 No parking must be altered, replaced, converted, changed, or modified except in accordance with the requirements of this section.
 Off-street parking and loading areas must comply with the applicability standards below: - 1.
 Off-street parking and loading areas must be provided in accordance with this UDO for all new development and redevelopment. - 2.
 Permitted off-street parking and loading areas must be maintained and continued; modifications must require approval per this section. - 3.
-Off-street parking must be located on the same plot or parcel of land it is intended to serve, unless specifically permitted otherwise in this section. - 4.
+Surface off-street parking and loading areas shall be constructed of concrete, asphalt or similar materials.
+Alternative parking surfaces are permitted per the standards within Section 5.4.4.A.16. - 4.
+Off-street parking must be located on the same plot or parcel of land it is intended to serve, unless specifically permitted otherwise in this section. - 5.
 No permit for new construction or an addition/expansion may be permitted until the parking requirements of this UDO have been met.
-If there is an increase in floor area, number of dwelling units, or seating capacity exceeding ten (10) percent, the required number of parking spaces and loading areas must be provided per requirements of this section. - 5.
-A change in the use of a building must meet the parking requirements for that new use.

-6. Maintenance, repair, restriping and similar providing there is no increase in the number of spaces of more than five (5) percent or 20 spaces, whichever is less, must not require improvement of the existing parking facilities to meet the standards of this UDO.
+If there is an increase in floor area, number of dwelling units, or seating capacity exceeding ten (10) percent, the required number of parking spaces and loading areas must be provided per requirements of this section. - 6.
+A change in the use of a building must meet the parking requirements for that new use. - 7.
+Maintenance, repair, restriping and similar providing there is no increase in the number of spaces of more than five (5) percent or 20 spaces, whichever is less, must not require improvement of the existing parking facilities to meet the standards of this UDO.